 Related external services

-Income tax return for one’s income shall be submitted to the Tax and Customs Board at the latest by 31 March of the year following the period of taxation.
+A personal income tax return must be submitted to the Estonian Tax and Customs Board at the latest by 31 March of the year following the period of taxation.

-Via e-service of the Tax and Customs Board, the income tax return can be submitted starting from 15 February of the year following the period of taxation.
-In order to enter e-Tax Board/e-Customs, verification by means of ID card, mobile ID or Internet bank codes shall be required.
+Via e-service of the Estonian Tax and Customs Board, the income tax return can be submitted starting from 15 February of the year following the period of taxation.
+In order to enter enter e-Tax Board/e-Customs, verification by means of ID card, mobile ID or online banking is required.

 The thematic web page of the Estonian Tax and Customs Board “Taxpayer’s Assistant: Declaration of Income” is divided into headings by main subjects.
-The web page contains information on the deduction of training expenses and housing loan interests, declaration of income received outside Estonia, issues concerning sole proprietors (self-employed persons), making a joint income tax return for spouses, transfer of securities or property, etc.
+The web page contains information on the deduction of training expenses and home mortgage loan interest, disclosure of income received outside Estonia, issues concerning sole proprietors (self-employed persons), filling out a joint income tax return for spouses, sale of securities or property, etc.

-Upon declaring one’s income, a distinction shall be made between a resident and a non-resident.
-A natural person shall be a resident if his/her place of residence is in Estonia or if he/she stays in Estonia for at least 183 days per consecutive 12 calendar months.
-A resident shall also be a state public servant of Estonia in foreign service.
-A resident natural person shall pay income tax on the income earned both in Estonia and outside Estonia.
+When filing an income tax return, a distinction must be made between a resident and a non-resident.
+A natural person is regarded as a resident if his/her place of residence is in Estonia, or if he/she stays in Estonia for at least 183 days per consecutive 12 calendar months.
+A resident is also a diplomat of Estonia in foreign service.
+A resident natural person pays income tax on the income earned both in Estonia and outside Estonia.

 Add to My links

 Text made by Estonian Tax and Customs Board